Cronus Audit Report

 - $CRN Token

-has additional governance-related features such asdelegateBySig
+CronusToken.solinheritsSafeERC20.solfrom OpenZepplin.CronusToken.solhas additional governance-related features such asdelegateBySigdelegates.

 Findings & Improvement Suggestions